hootguard/hootguard-core/README.md

 **Requirements:**
 - A Raspberry Pi (currently verified on Raspberry Pi 3B; Pi 4 support is in progress).
-- An SD Card with at least 8GB capacity.
+- An SD Card with at least 8GB capacity (32GB recommended).

 **Steps:**
 1. **Download the Image:**
    Visit [HootGuard.com](https://hootguard.com) to download the latest HootGuard image.

 2. **Write Image to SD Card:**
-   Use a tool like [Etcher](https://www.balena.io/etcher/) to flash the image to your SD card.
+   Use a tool like [Rapsberry Pi Imager](https://www.raspberrypi.com/software/) to flash the image to your SD card.

 3. **Boot Up the Raspberry Pi:**
    Insert the SD card into your Raspberry Pi and connect it to your network router.